lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Young Teaching Missionaries

-Most young missionaries are assigned to teach the gospel away from home.
-These assignments are given by revelation to Apostles.
+Young teaching missionaries are assigned to teach the gospel away from home.
+These assignments are made by Apostles through revelation.
 These missionaries serve under the direction of a mission president.

 Single men ages 18–25 may serve as teaching missionaries.
 They usually serve for 24 months.